-We have a simple ambition: to be the finest secondary school for miles around.
-By this we mean that all our students will receive a better education at Harrow Way than they would at any other local establishment.
-Our vision is articulated through documents such as the School Development Plan.
-Whilst it establishes a series of operational targets, it also contains a broader set of goals and values that the headteacher and governing body wish the school to aspire to.
+We have a simple ambition: to provide the finest education for our students.
+Our vision is articulated through documents such as the School Improvement Plan.
+Whilst it establishes a series of operational targets, it also contains a broader set of goals and values to which the headteacher and governing body wish the school to aspire.

-The Headteacher is an Ofsted Inspector and Challenge Partner for the LA.
+The Headteacher is new in post but has worked in a number of roles within the school.
 The SLT is a cohesive and highly effective strategic and operational team.
 The expertise of senior and middle leaders has increased leadership capacity.

 CPD of all staff is a real strength of the school (Teacher Development Trust Silver Award school and is a strategic partner and leads the Andover Hub within the LEARN Teaching School Alliance).
 We focus on individual needs as well as those identified as whole school priorities.
-A group of highly skilled lead practitioners, led by the Assistant Headteacher Teaching & Learning and Deputy Head, provide whole school and bespoke CPD.
+A group of highly skilled lead practitioners, led by the Assistant Headteacher for Teaching & Learning provide whole school and bespoke CPD.

 Staff morale is high and relationships between staff and students are strong.
 Staff provide 'above and beyond' care, which underpins Harrow Way's culture and success.
-Harrow Way is fully staffed with teachers who are highly qualified in their subject area and has little staff turnover.
+Harrow Way is fully staffed with teachers who are highly qualified in their subject area and has low staff turnover.
 We have a clear focus on staff workload and wellbeing.
 Staff are consulted regularly over the impact of policies and their opinions sought.

-Strong governance with detailed minutes/impact statements and resulting actions demonstrating high levels of monitoring, challenge and support.
+Strong governance with detailed minutes and impact statements with resulting actions demonstrate high levels of monitoring, challenge and support.
 Governors have undertaken regular skills audits and self-evaluations.
 Their combined experience reflects a diverse range of skills.

-Rigorous Monitoring & Evaluation, e.g. MER Calendar & METAL process identifies clear strengths and weaknesses understood by all SLT and action is taken to impact on outcomes.
+Rigorous Monitoring & Evaluation, e.g. The METAL process identifies clear strengths and weaknesses understood by all SLT and action is taken to impact on outcomes.
 Priorities for improvement are precise, shared and regularly monitored.

 All safeguarding procedures are fully in place.
-The safeguarding team work closely together to support our most vulnerable students.
+The safeguarding team works closely together to support our most vulnerable students.

 Clear and persistent focus on improving teaching and learning.
-Systems to support teachers at all stages of their career including NQT/RQT programmes and developing excellent practice programmes use structured coaching and mentoring to ensure strong teaching across the curriculum.
+Systems to support teachers at all stages of their career including ECT/RQT/NPQ programmes and developing excellent practice programmes use structured coaching and mentoring to ensure strong teaching across the curriculum.
 This is evaluated through monitoring and observations of effectiveness undertaken by a range of leaders.